Number: 160 / Family: Gomphidae / Genus: Sinictinogomphus

 In flight (that I have seen): March-June

 A new season and a new species to brag about already and I now make it 71 species for Khon Kaen province!
 Sinictinogomphus clavatus phaleratus is an enormous Gomphidae that can easily be confused with I. decoratus.
 Unfortunately, the latter is easy to approach and this species isn't.
-I managed to only get a few record shots of both male and female this species and will return to Nam Pong very soon, as it may not be around for that long.
+I managed to only get a few record shots of both male and female this species and will return to Nam Pong National Park and surrounding areas very soon, as it may not be around for that long.
 This species was once recorded in Khon Kaen province, during August.
 Therefore, I may have ample time to find it again.
+Since then, I have seen it a few times, though still in Khon Kaen province, including the River Chi at Chonnabot

 The female is similar to the male, yet seems to have more prominent thoracic markings.
 It, too, is easily spooked and tends to perch on ridiculously high twigs up in the tree canopy.
 Still, I am happy to have seen both male and female, though I must improve my shots.